psychemedia/finn-resources/src/mongan.md

 "Once upon a time Fiachna Finn went from Ireland to Lochlann, 2 where Eolgarg Mor was then king, and there he found great respect and love and honour.
 He had not been there long when the King of Lochlann fell ill, and his physicians told him that nothing could cure him except a red-eared shining-white cow which was to be boiled for him.
 This cow was found in the possession of Caillech Dub (Black Hag).
 She refused to give the cow except under condition that Fiachna should become security.
 Now this was the hour and time that messengers came for Fiachna Finn, the son of Baet£n, and he went with those messengers, and took the kingship of Ulster, and was king for one year.

 One day Fiachna found the hag outside his ddn demanding her security.
 She told him that the King of Lochlann had not paid for the cow as arranged.
 Fiachna offered to pay a price on his behalf but she refused.
-After much bargaining, the hag said, " if all the kine of the province of Ulster were given to me, I would not take them, until thou come thyself to make war upon the king of Lochlann.”
+After much bargaining, the hag said, "if all the kine of the province of Ulster were given to me, I would not take them, until thou come thyself to make war upon the king of Lochlann.”

 Then Fiachna took the nobles of Ulster to attack Lochlann.
 The King of Lochlann sent venomous sheep against them, and for three days three hundred of Fiachna's warriors were killed by the sheep each day.
 Fiachna prepared to go and fight against the sheep in spite of the protest of his men.
 While they were discussing the matter, they saw a tall warrior coming towards them.
 He wore a green cloak of one colour, and a brooch of white silver in the cloak over his breast, and a satin shirt next his white skin.
 A circlet of gold around his hair, and two sandals of gold under his feet.
-The warrior offered to keep the sheep from him if Fiachna gave him " that ring of gold on thy finger as a token for me, when I go to Ireland to thy wife to sleep with her ...
-It shall be none the worse for thee ; for a glorious child shall be begotten by me there, and from thee he shall be named, even Mongin the Fair (Finn), son of Fiachna the Fair.
+The warrior offered to keep the sheep from him if Fiachna gave him that ring of gold on thy finger as a token for me, when I go to Ireland to thy wife to sleep with her ...
+It shall be none the worse for thee; for a glorious child shall be begotten by me there, and from thee he shall be named, even Mongin the Fair (Finn), son of Fiachna the Fair.
 And I shall go there in thy shape, so that thy wife shall not be defiled by it.
 And I am Manannan, son of Ler, and thou shalt seize the kingship of Lochlann and of the Saxons and Britons.”
 So it was agreed and the strange warrior went to Ireland and in the shape of Fiachna himself he slept with Fiachna's wife, and in that night she became pregnant.
 On that day the sheep were destroyed and Fiachna seized the kingship of Lochlann and of the Saxons and Britons.
 Fiachna then paid the Black Hag and returned into Ireland from Lochlann and found his wife pregnant, and, when her time came, she bore a son.
 When Mongan was three nights old, Manannan came for him and took him with him to bring him up in the Land of Promise, and vowed that he would not let him go back into Ireland before he were twelve years of age.'

 p28-9